floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 decision in hindsight).

 TBF though, just extending to the natural word size (e.g. 64 bits) wouldn't help much in Zig when using wide integers like u128.
-Maybe it makes sense to do integer math on the width of the result type, or if that isn't available, the width of the widest input.

 In any case, I hope that the current status quo isn't what ends up in Zig 1.0 and that a way can be found to reduce '@-litter' in mixed-width integer expressions